magento/devdocs/src/guides/v2.3/rest/tutorials/bundle-product/bundle-product-intro.md

 *  Install a Magento 2.3 (or later) instance with sample data.
 The sample data defines a functional store, called Luma, that sells fitness clothing and accessories.

-*  To Install sample data.
+*  Install sample data.
 See [Install sample data after Magento]({{ page.baseurl }}/install-gde/install/sample-data-after-magento.html) for more information.

 *  Install a REST client.
 You can use any REST client to send calls to Magento.
 [Postman](https://www.getpostman.com/) is recommended.